UBC-MDS/obesity-explorer/team-contract.md

 * Dustin Burnham
 * Rafael Pilliard Hellwig

-# Distribution of Work
+## Distribution of Work

 Work will be distributed in an fair and equitable manner by discussing allocation in the beginning of the week and priortizing work completion based on timelines and whether other work can only be initiated following its completion.
 Work will be assigned in advance but if there is work that requires more effort, than the team member can ask for support from other team members.
-Github kanban projects will be used to keep track of the progress of projects.
+Github kanban projects will be used to keep track of the progress of tasks.

-# Time Invested and Schedule
+## Time Invested and Schedule

 The expected hours of work will be dependent on the team member per their schedule.
 Standard meetings are set for Mondays, Wednesdays and Fridays but may be subject to change depending on the availability of the team members.
 Online communication will be through Slack, Github issues and email.
 The team  has decided that Sundays are off limits.

-# Rotating Responsibilities
+## Rotating Responsibilities

-Meeting minutes will be completed by a different team member each week.
+Meeting minutes will be completed by a different team member each week and posted on the relevant Github issue.
 Please see the schedule below.
 | Week  | Name      |
 |-------|-----------|
 | 1     | Javairia  |